Eugenie Liu: Early life and education

-Eugenie Liu was born Liu Si-ting on 12 November 1990 in Taiwan.
+Eugenie Liu was born Liu Si-ting on 12 November 1990.
 Her grandfather Kao Ming and her great-uncle Liu Lin are both actors, although Liu did not disclose her relationship with Kao Ming until his death in 2017.
 Her father is a Taekwondo coach, who sparked her interest in sports from a young age.
 Liu attended a unisex school starting in junior high, and was part of the athletics team in primary school, as well as the basketball and volleyball teams in high school.
 Aspiring to become a sports journalist since sixth grade, she enrolled at Chinese Culture University to major in journalism and spent all her remaining credits on sports science.
 Upon graduating with a Bachelor of Journalism in 2013, she initially secured a job at Videoland Sports Channel.
 However, when her father went bankrupt and her mother was diagnosed with breast cancer in her final year, leaving the family with $7 million in debt, Liu was compelled to enter the entertainment industry, a decision she described as a means to "spare more time to take care of her mother" and "alleviate his father's financial burden".
 She signed with Star Ritz International Entertainment and debuted as a model shortly after graduation.
 In 2014, she was cast in a leading role in the sports film Volleyball Sweetheart, for which she underwent several months of volleyball training, but the film was ultimately scrapped that same year.